-On June 25, 2003, Arch Western repaid its term loans with the proceeds from the offering of senior notes.
+On June 25, 2003, the Company repaid the \$675 million term loan of its Arch Western subsidiary with the proceeds from the offering of \$700.0 million in senior notes.
 The Company had designated certain interest rate swaps as hedges of the variable rate interest payments due under the Arch Western term loans.
 Pursuant to the requirements of Statement of Financial Accounting Standards No. 133, Accounting for Derivative Instruments and Hedging Activities ("FAS 133"), historical mark-to-market adjustments related to these swaps through June 25, 2003 were deferred as a component of Accumulated Other Comprehensive Loss.
 Subsequent to the repayment of the term loans, these deferred amounts will be amortized as additional expense over the contractual terms of the swap agreements.
-For the three months ending March 31, 2005 and 2004, the Company recognized \$2.1 million of expense for both periods related to the amortization of previously deferred mark-to-market adjustments.
+For the three months ending June 30, 2005 and 2004, the Company recognized \$2.1 million of expense for both periods related to the amortization of previously deferred mark-to-market adjustments.
+For the amortization of previously deferred mark-to-market adjustments.

-Note L - Earnings per Share
+Note L - Earnings Per Share

-The following table sets forth the computation of basic and diluted earnings per common share from continuing operations.
+The following tables set forth the computation of basic and diluted earnings per common share from continuing operations.